apmiravite/Computer-Hardware-Dataset-ML/README.md

 We also put normalized variables for $MAve, CHCAP, CACH, SQRERF$, which we will be using later.

 *1 Model*

+This exercise follows the procedure in Ein-Dor (1987).

 We setup the training and test sets for our hardware data in the ratio 80:20.
 Since we have 209 oberservations, we have 167 training data points and 42 test data points.